umass-gis/workshops/content/basics-qgis/coordinate-systems.md

 ![Icons showing geographic coordinate systems as a globe and projected coordinate systems as a map](media/coordinate_icons.JPG "Geographic vs. projected coordinate systems")

-### Is your GIS broken?
-{:.no_toc}

-Faulty coordinate systems are very often to blame for a GIS that stops working properly.
-These are some of the most common issues:
-* the data layer's CS information is wrong,
-* the data layer's CS information is missing,
-* the Map View is set to a different CS than the data layer,
-* there are multiple data layers and they all have different CS's.
-{: .warn}

 ---
 ## Geographic vs. projected coordinate systems
 {:toc}